fnp/librarian/README.md

 Usage
 ------

-To convert a series of file to XHTML:
+To convert a series of files to XHTML:

     book2html file1.xml [file2.xml ...]

-To convert a series of file to plain text:
+To convert a series of files to plain text:

     book2txt file1.xml [file2.xml ...]

+To convert a file to EPUB:

+    book2epub file.xml

+To convert a file to PDF:

+    book2pdf file.xml

 To extract book fragments marked as "theme":